aseavers1/node-unit-conversion/README.md

 ## Usage

-**WARNING: The package is still very early in development and there are going to be breaking changes every now and again**
+**WARNING: The package is still in development and new units and features will be added in time (as much as time permits)**

 You just need to call the module with the value you want converted, then pipe through the *from* and *to* functions in any order.